timholy/ProfileView.jl/README.md

 ![ProfileView](readme_images/pv1.jpg)

 This plot is a visual representation of the *call graph* of the code that you just profiled.
-The "root" of the tree is at the bottom; if you move your mouse over the long horizontal purple bar at the bottom, you'll see it's `_start` in `client.jl`.
-As is explained [elsewhere](http://docs.julialang.org/en/latest/stdlib/profile/), this is the first Julia function called in launching the REPL.
-If you move your mouse upwards, you'll see the nest of functions called by `_start`, including `run_repl`, `eval_user_input`, etc.
+The "root" of the tree is at the bottom; if you move your mouse over the long horizontal magenta bar at the bottom, you'll see it's an anonymous function in `REPL.jl`; the orangish one above that is `eval_user_input` in the same function.
+As is explained [elsewhere](http://docs.julialang.org/en/latest/stdlib/profile/), these are what run your code in the REPL.
+If you move your mouse upwards, you'll eventually get to the function(s) you ran with `@profile`.

 While the vertical axis therefore represents nesting depth, the horizontal axis represents the amount of time (more precisely, the number of backtraces) spent at each line.
-One sees on the 6th line from the bottom, there are several differently-colored bars, each corresponding to a different line of `profile_test`.
-The fact that they are all positioned on top of the lower purple bar means that all of these lines are called by the same "parent" function.
+One sees on the 4th line from the bottom, there are several differently-colored bars, each corresponding to a different line of `profile_test`.
+The fact that they are all positioned on top of the lower magenta bar means that all of these lines are called by the same "parent" function.
 Within a block of code, they are sorted in order of increasing line number, to make it easier for you to compare to the source code.